captainzero93/extract-unet-safetensor/README.md

 - Saves the extracted UNet as a new SafeTensors file
 - Command-line interface for easy use
 - Optional CUDA support for faster processing on compatible GPUs
+- This tool supports UNet extraction for open-source FLUX models, including:
+FLUX Dev: A mid-range version with open weights for non-commercial use.
+FLUX Schnell: A faster version optimized for lower-end GPUs.

 ## Requirements